JerryShea/ea_scrape/README.md

 ea_scrape
 =========

-Scrape half-hourly smart meter data from Energy Australia's eWise website to a CSV
+Scrape half-hourly smart meter data from Energy Australia's eWise website to a CSV as eWise does not currently support the provision of data as CSV.

 Instructions
 ============

-download.sh to get html files downloaded and converted to (multiple) JSON files & (one) CSV
+Run ./download.sh to get html files downloaded and converted to (one) JSON file & (one) CSV file
 `Usage: download.sh username password from(yyyy/mm/dd)`
-  This will craete a store directory and generate a bunch of files yyyy-mm-dd.html in there, and also create all.json and all.csv files
+  This will create a store directory and generate a bunch of files yyyy-mm-dd.html in there, and also create all.json and all.csv files

+TODO: Soon I will upload script to suck data into postgreSQL, misc SQL for data analysis, and scripts to graph data using gnuplot